cryptodescriptor/old-twitch/README.md

 - Go to addons page (chrome://extensions)

+- Extract old_twitch.zip into its own dir

-- Click on "Load Unpacked" in the top left then upload old_twitch.zip
+- Click on "Load Unpacked" in the top left then upload the contents of the new dir